Charolas/PROJECT-SKYRIM/README.md

 <br>

 ### THIS IS NOT OPTIONAL, YOU CANNOT SKIP THIS STEP EVEN IF YOU HAVE 256 GB OF RAM.
+### AS OF VERSION 9.1 MO2 WILL ASK TO DO THIS FOR YOU.
+HOWEVER ITS STILL RECOMMENED TO DO IT YOURSELF.

 # Installation